-Throughout the Facility Preparation and The Active Shooter series, recommendations are provided citing hardware specification standards (e.g., ASTM, UL, EN, etc.) and guidelines for barrier construction.
-The following article is provided as a design guide and technical reference to assist architects and security professionals in interpreting these standards and/or evaluating the vulnerability of existing security barriers.
+The following article is provided as a technical reference to assist architects and security professionals in applying forced entry standards and/or evaluating the vulnerability of existing security barriers in situations where active shooter violence is a primary threat concern.

 The key performance measure of an anti-personnel barrier is its delay time as determined by adversary tools and methods.
 Ideally, all barriers defining an independent protective layer (e.g., doors, glazing, locks, etc.) should be designed using the principles of balanced protection and provide delay as required to meet the system performance goal.
 Like a chain whose strength is defined by its weakest link, a protective layer (e.g., building facade, secure lobby, safe room, etc.) is only as effective as its weakest barrier or most easily exploited bypass.